Category: game boy

 The game design here is leaner than rabbit meat, to the point where our titular Bunny can’t even jump.
 Super weird!
 Bugs is forced to hoof it through 80 levels of slightly increasing difficulty, Scooby-Doo-ing his way through connected doors and pipes to collect all the carrots in the stage.
 Several other marketable mascots try to prevent him from eating his veggies.
 What does all of this have to do with the rescue of Honey Bunny, the stated motivation in the manual?
 Fuck if I know!
 She’s not even shown in the game at any point.
 I gotta imagine she was abducted for sinister Lolafication purposes and Bugs was just too slow to save her.
 Or maybe…maybe he didn’t want to?
 Gasp!

-I said I wanted to focus on the game and yet here I am writing Lola Bunny fanfiction, exactly what Al Gore built the internet built the internet to do.
+I said I wanted to focus on the game and here I am writing Lola Bunny fanfiction, exactly what Al Gore built the internet to do.
 It’s fun!
 It plays well!
-Movement isn’t exactly snappy but it is responsive, and little touches like continuing to run straight when you finish ascending or descending stairs shows a level of attention to detail in the execution that many games of this era lacked.
+Movement isn’t exactly snappy but it is responsive, and little touches like continuing to run straight when you finish ascending or descending stairs by holding the same input shows a level of attention to detail in the execution that many games of this era lacked.
 I didn’t even mind the small set of jaunty little tunes that repeat throughout the thing!
 The levels are as varied as you could reasonably expect given that there are so many of the fuckers with so few mechanics, and I was surprised at how rarely I felt screwed by the fact that you can only see what lies ahead by scrolling the screen.

 You know who deserves an entire paragraph?
 Sylvester.
 There are a handful of enemies and they all behave a bit differently in a Pac-Man ghost kinda way, but none of them compare to the Blinky-esque purrsuit this tuxedo’d toolbag puts you through.
 Once he has your scent he’s going to follow you at a reasonable pace forever.
 Much like a mall cop who spotted a teenager pillaging an unattended free sample tray, avoiding him is mostly a matter of having marginally better cardio and not getting distracted by the siren smell of Auntie Anne’s.